 Advising is a multi-step process that makes sure you are in the right courses to get you through to graduation.
 As Advisors, we follow the same general steps you will see below, with a bit more context provided by our professional training and years of experience.
-While you're always welcome to schedule with us, we know many people want to feel that college independance.
+While you're always welcome to schedule with us, we know many people want to feel that college independence.
 The guide below is meant for either group.
-You can do this before joining one of the Advisors in a scheduled meeting or drop-in time, or to put yourself on the right track to enrollment.
+You can do this before joining one of the Advisors in a scheduled meeting or drop-in time, or to put yourself on the right track to enrollment (if you do not have an advising hold).

 Preparing for Academic Advising & DIY Enrollment